fallmx/restaurant-app/README.md

 DATABASE_URL=<Insert your PostgreSQL database url>
 SECRET_KEY=<Insert a strong secret key>
 ```
-Seed the database with some mock data (Warning: it will drop tables `users` and `restaurants` in the connected database).
+Seed the database with some mock data (Warning: it will drop some tables in the connected database, see `schema.sql`).
 It will also create an admin user with the username `admin` and password `admin`:
 ```bash
 python3 ./seed.py
 ```